Not prestige, but community: my advice on grad school

 Now, a few elaborations.

-6. As with all this other advice, know thyself and discern all these guidelines in the context of your individual life.
+As with all this other advice, know thyself and discern all these guidelines in the context of your individual life.
 But for those with ears to hear, I would say: if you want to get married and have children, don’t put these life steps off because of graduate school.
 Yes, a significant other and children will compromise your ability to be a perfect, always-working graduate student—which is to say, they’ll help you be a balanced and healthy person rather than allowing your work to consume you.
 Rachel and I welcomed our first two children while I was still a graduate student, and she was pregnant with our third when I defended my dissertation.
 I also worked a full-time non-academic job while studying for my comps and writing the diss.
 These commitments made me less than a perfectly impressive graduate student—I just couldn’t do all the conferences and networking events and what have you—but I think they actually helped me complete my degree faster, because I was very focused with how I used my time.
 And I know that these non-academic commitments made me a healthier person.
 If I hadn’t gotten an academic job, I would have had nothing to regret about my graduate school experience, because I did nothing out of pure careerism, but (for the most part) only did those things I would have wanted to do anyway, for myself and my family.
 (If I have a regret, it’s that I didn’t lean into these choices more and make my academic pursuits more hyper-local and focused on my community.)
-And as it happens those non-careerist choices have served me really well as I won the metaphorical lottery and ended up as a professor.
+And as it happens those non-careerist choices have served me really well as I won the metaphorical lottery and ended up as a professor at a college that highly values my non-academic professional experience and my ability to mentor students on family life.

 All in all, it’s true and regrettable that the academic job market in the humanities is very bad.
 For that reason, my first advice to most students is that they should not go to graduate school if they can possibly find something else to do.
 But if there’s a benefit to that regrettable situation, it’s the opportunity it offers every student to make graduate school a path to love of place and community, rather than a path to anxious careerism.
 If you have ears to hear this call, then graduate school can be not just an option, but a blessing to you and to the life of your community.